-- Compare the price of the house you're considering to the price of other houses in the neighborhood.
-If it’s priced thousands less than homes in neighborhoods you’ve considered but cannot afford, chances are the location is the problem.
+- Compare the price of the house you're considering to those of other houses in the neighborhood.
+If it’s priced substantially less than homes in neighborhoods you’ve looked at but cannot afford, chances are the location is the problem.

 Choosing "Exotic" Financing

-The lower your monthly payment, the more money you will have leftover every month to spend on other things.
-That said, it's important to carefully examine the fine print describing very low-cost loans, which may look great today but turn out to be a real problem in a year or two.
+The lower your monthly payment, the more money you will have left over every month to spend on other things.
+However, it's important to carefully examine the fine print describing very low-cost loans, which may look great today but turn out to be a real problem in a year or two.

 What's wrong with low-cost loans?
 Many so-called "exotic" loans have rates that start low and then balloon.
 Others are adjustable, which means this year's low rate could become next year's exorbitant rate.